fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/New-AzureRmMlWebService.md

 ### -Location
 Specifies the location of the web service resource.
-Enter an azure_2 data center location, such as West US or Southeast Asia.
+Enter an Azure data center location, such as West US or Southeast Asia.
 You can place a resource in any location that supports resources of that type.
-The resource does not have to be in the same location your azure_2 subscription or the same location as its resource group.
+The resource does not have to be in the same location your Azure subscription or the same location as its resource group.
 Resource groups can contain resources from different locations.
 To determine which locations support each resource type, use the Get-AzureRmResourceProvider cmdlet with the *ProviderNamespace* parameter cmdlet.